Hiba550/Ore_Vein_Miner/README.md

    - **Modrinth**: https://modrinth.com/datapack/ore-vein-miner
    - **CurseForge**: https://www.curseforge.com/minecraft/mc-mods/ore-vein-miner

-2. Extract the datapack folder into your world's `datapacks` folder
-3. Run `/reload` in your Minecraft world
-4. Run `/function svm:setup` to initialize the datapack

 ## Usage

-Simply install the datapack and it will automatically work.
+Simply install the datapack/mod and it will automatically work.
 When you use a compatible pickaxe:
 - Mine an ore block to trigger vein mining
 - Fortune and Silk Touch enchantments are fully supported
 - The datapack handles the rest automatically